The 300‑Million‑Year‑Old “Salad Eater” That Helped Kickstart Herbivory on Land

 When the first vertebrates began to emerge from the water onto land about 370 million years ago, they primarily fed on each other for millions of years.
-Meanwhile, plants thrived without natural predators.
-However, evolution quickly found a way to tap into this energy source.
+Meanwhile, plants thrived without many natural predators.
+But evolution quickly found a way to tap into that energy source.

 Ancient Dentistry